Annual Technical Report 2005 on Industrial Design Information Activities submitted by Japan (SCIT/ATR/ID/2005/JP)

 Books are added with the storage number and classification and put on shelves, while bibliographic information is inputted in the library system to construct a database for a collection of books.

 Information services available to the public (including computerized services and search files contained in libraries remote from your Office and industrial design information posted by your Office on the World Wide Web).

 a) Providing industrial property rights information via the Internet

 The JPO has been providing the Industrial Property Digital Library service since March 1999.
 This service is accessible through the Internet and covers 55.5 million items of industrial property information by using document number and/or classification as search keys.
 This service was transferred in October 2004 to the National Center for Industrial Property Information and Training (NCIPI), and has been operated thereby.

 Main services relating to design information that the JPO provides are as follows:

 Design Gazette published in and after 1889 can be searched by using document number.

-The English service will be available from March 2004.
+The English service has also been provided since March 2004.

 2) Use of assigned number when searching for design documents